 Your elder may well be eligible for VAT relief on things they need to buy, check here.

 The NRS Safe and Well programme is an interesting new service from NRS for those who cannot or would rather not wait to see a Social Services OT (wait times can be long).
-Through this programme, you can buy a ‘Private’ OT visit for £99.
+Through this programme, you can buy what you need direct (an online questionnaire or telephone helpline can help guide you) or buy a ‘Private’ OT visit for £99.
 The Private OT visits you, identifies the equipment you need and writes a report which you can use to source aids privately.
 The NRS Safe and Well service helpfully recommends local stores you can try and buy the aids from too.
 The Private OT will also be able to identify whether you may be eligible for Social Services support or not, but you would have to apply to Social Services and be seen again by their OT to confirm this.
 Because it’s a new service that is still bedding in, it currently varies in availability across the country.
 However the good news is that it is available in Bucks, so do have a look at it.
-The very helpful NRS team tell me the website will be updated and improved soon too.
+The Safe and Well phone number is 0300 100 0247.

-I hope this helps identify the right equipment to support you and your elder.
+I hope this post helps identify the right equipment to support you and your elder.

 If you already have experience, what living and mobility equipment have you found most helpful?
 Please do let us know.